0byte-coding/mc_sodium_vanilla/README.md

 Sodium Vanilla is a client-side modpack that, like **Sodium Plus**, adds performance and quality-of-life improvements.
 Unlike Sodium Plus, it is **automatically updated** to the latest Minecraft version.

-Because this modpack updates automatically, **occasional compatibility issues between modpack updates can occur**, though they should remain minimal.

-If you're looking for a similar modpack that is **manually curated and verified** for compatibility, check out **[https://modrinth.com/modpack/sodiumplus](https://modrinth.com/modpack/sodiumplus)**

 ## Versions

 Each Minecraft version has two modpacks: `_safe` and `_full`.

 * `_safe`: only includes mods safe for multiplayer servers.
-* `_full`: may cause issues on some servers — use with caution.
+* `_full`: may contain mods which might not be allowed on some servers - use with caution.

 ## No Default Configuration